babarot/brionac/README.md

 	$ brew tap b4b4r07/brionac
 	$ brew install brionac

+or use `go get`, if you using High Sierra.

+	$ go get -u github.com/b4b4r07/brionac

 or go to the [releases page](Link), find the version you want, download the binary file, and put it in your `$PATH`

 ## Author